A friend has a Singer 6268 that gets power to it but nothing else happens. How would he fix it?

 I have a Singer model 6268 from 1986, it sews a perfect straight stitch, but skips on all others.
 What could cause this?

 Loading the bobbin is an important step for setting up any sewing machine.
-This is a guide about how to load the bobbin on a Singer 6268 sewing machine.
+This is a page about how to load the bobbin on a Singer 6268 sewing machine.